marshallward/optiflop/doc/roofline_examples.rst

 arithmetic intensity is :math:`\frac{1}{4}`.
 Based on our roofline diagram, this operation is bounded by single-core peak performance of 26.4 GFLOP/sec.

+(TODO: Explain performance as a function of vector size)

 The observed peak performance is slightly below 12.8 GFLOP/sec, or nearly half of peak.
-This can be understood from the assembly instructions:
+This can be understood from the Intel-optimised assembly instructions shown below.

 .. code:: asm